Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 James Schneider - Goldman Sachs & Co.

 Good morning.
 Thanks for taking my question.
 Maybe to start with you, Carlos, in terms of the bookings pressure that you saw post-election, I think you highlighted that that pressure mainly came in the midmarket and upmarket segments.
-Can you maybe talk about the level of confidence that you're going to see a recovery, what you saw in January and then also was that a departure from what you saw in the down market and small business?
+Can you maybe talk about your level of confidence that you're going to see a recovery, what you saw in January, and then also was that a departure from what you saw in the downmarket and small business?

 Carlos A. Rodriguez - Automatic Data Processing, Inc.

 It's a great question.
-Obviously, there's two factors that are affecting the growth in our new business bookings.
+Obviously, there are two factors that are affecting the growth in our new business bookings.
 One was the known factor which is the difficult grow-over and obviously, we had some sense of that and factored it in in terms of our guidance for the year because we were obviously below our long-term 8% to 10% as a result of what we knew was going to be a more limited base to sell into since we had already sold half of our clients on ACA.
 So that was a known factor, but the reality is we didn't know exactly how much difficulty we would have in selling additional modules of ACA over what we sold last year.

 So that is a factor that obviously has become more difficult to measure given the talk of the administration of repeal and replace of ACA.
 So I guess, in a nutshell, whatever we assumed about the difficult grow-over, I think, it became a much more difficult grow-over as we think many companies in the midmarket and upmarket are probably – have a wait-and-see attitude in terms of what's going to happen around the Affordable Care Act.
 I think that there's also this kind of second factor which obviously we have no scientific way of measuring which feels like people are in general just delaying and waiting to see what happens not just with ACA, but with a variety of other things that the administration is talking about.